 - Auto-Numbered Voice Tracks

-Version 7 has a voice-track auto-numbering function that can be used in conjunction with professional broadcast automation systems.
+Pro has a voice-track auto-numbering function that can be used in conjunction with professional broadcast automation systems.
 If an announcer shift is pre-recorded each day, with the announcer recording a number of voice tracks each hour, M1 can use one “unit” on the clocks and will automatically number the units in the final schedule to coincide with the numbering system used for daily voice tracking by the station’s automation system.

 - Defined “Announcers”

-In Version 7, Voice tracks can be defined by ‘announcer’.
+In Pro, Voice tracks can be defined by ‘announcer’.
 You can then direct M1 to schedule tracks by each announcer only in your selected time slots.
 And, if your “morning” voice is moved to the mid-day shift on weekends, voice tracks from his ‘library’ can be slotted to be used in the appropriate hours.
 To do something similar with SE, each the voice tracks of each announcer would need to be placed into announcer-specific Categories, those categories then being placed onto clocks used in the hours where that announcer-voice is to be heard.

 - Theme Programming

-Version 7 allows the creation of a special type of category that we call “selection” categories.
+Pro allows the creation of a special type of category that we call “selection” categories.
 This allows any song to be in two categories at the same time.
 Here’s an example of how it can be used.
 An Oldie station creates an Elvis “selection” category and copies a lot of Elvis tracks into it.
 The selection list is used for a daily 30 minute “Elvis At Noon” feature and M1 selects and schedules songs there from the Elvis selection category.
 During the rest of the day, the same songs are scheduled from within the regular 50s and 60s category.
 So, these Elvis songs are scheduled from within two categories and the rotation patterns are independent of each other.

 - Specific Track Scheduling

 This function provides a way for automatic search-and-scheduling of specific kinds, types or styles of songs at a specific time.
-For example, on Valentines Day, you could direct Version 7 to automatically search-find-play a “love” song (from any category or group of categories) at the top of the hour.
+For example, on Valentines Day, you could direct Pro to automatically search-find-play a “love” song (from any category or group of categories) at the top of the hour.
 With SE, you would have to do manually search/select a song.

 - Gender/Tempo/Sound Code Separation

 You can tell both versions to prevent songs with certain characteristics from scheduling back to back.
-With Version 7/Pro, you can also tell M1 to prevent them from scheduling too close together.
+With Pro, you can also tell M1 to prevent them from scheduling too close together.
 For example, you could direct it to have at least 10 minutes between Slow songs.
 With SE, you can just tell M1 to not schedule Slow songs back-to-back.

 - Non-music Transitions

-With Version 7, such items as Jingles may also have a Tempo code.
+In Pro, such items as Jingles may also have a Tempo code.
 You can then prevent “slow” jingle from scheduling next to “fast” songs.

 - Percentage Rotation of Non-music Tracks

 Both versions of Music 1 allow you to schedule promotional announcements, jingles and promos.
 With both versions of M1 you might have a non-music item named “Contest Promo”.
 You might then have you have 3 pre-recorded ‘promos’ within the category.
 Both versions of Music 1 will schedule all three in rotation.
-Version 7 has the additional function with which you could direct Promo A twice to receive twice as much exposure as promos B and C; in other words you can specify the ‘percentage’ of exposure each item in a Non-music category will receive.
+Pro has the additional function with which you could direct Promo A twice to receive twice as much exposure as promos B and C; in other words you can specify the ‘percentage’ of exposure each item in a Non-music category will receive.

 - Product/Class Characteristic for Non-music Tracks

-This Version 7 function allows user to ‘type’ the non-music tracks, then apply formatting rules.
+This Pro function allows user to ‘type’ the non-music tracks, then apply formatting rules.
 So, perhaps you have several public service announcements that are being scheduled.
 Two of the announcements are “fund raising” announcements.
 You might choose to have M1 ‘separate’ these so you would not have two ‘fund raising’ announcements in the same hour.

 - Start/End Dates for Non-music Items

 Both versions schedule all jingles, liners, promos and programs.
-Version 7 allows your Non-music items to have start and end dates.
+Pro allows your Non-music items to have start and end dates.
 For example: you may have a “Promo” category with four Promo “cards” in the group.
 Each of the promos could have start and end dates.
 So, the two promos that were to run on the 6th and the 7th of the month would be the only ones played.
 The promos for the 8th and 9th would play only on those days.
 With SE you must manually click-in the two units that are to be used on the 6th and 7th, then before running logs for the 8th and 9th, you’d delete those two items (promos) and add the two that are to play on the 8th and 9th.

 - Song Notes

 Song notes are bits of information that can be added to a song card and then printed on a paper playlist beneath the song each time it is scheduled.
 SE allows only one song-note per song.
-6 allows multiple song notes for each song.
+Pro allows multiple song notes for each song.

 - Start/End dates for Song Notes

-In Version 7, when you have multiple Song Notes on a song card, they are scheduled in rotation with a different one being printed each time the song is scheduled.
+In Pro, when you have multiple Song Notes on a song card, they are scheduled in rotation with a different one being printed each time the song is scheduled.
 So, note #1 might be the album title, note #2 might be the artists’ birthday, note #3 might be where the song peaked on the airplay charts, note #4 might be the name of a movie that included the song in the sound track.
 Further, each of the notes can have start/end dates.